dreamhead/object-bot/README.md

 }
 ```

-And then you could initialize all your test POJOs in initializer.
+And then you could initialize all your test POJOs in an initializer.

 ```java
 import com.github.dreamhead.bot.annotation.BotInitializer;